dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 Merge Policies

-Merge policies are a set of rules that, if satisfied, mean that an"auto-update PR will be automatically merged.
+Merge policies are a set of rules that, if satisfied, mean that an auto-update PR will be automatically merged.
 A PR is only merged automatically if policies exist and all are satisfied.

 * AllChecksSuccessful.
 All PR checks must be successful, potentially ignoring a set of checks,